 PM Modi set to declare India ‘open defecation free’ later today at Ahmedabad event

-A ban on single-use plastic also came into force in some parts of the country even as the Centre clarified no new order on the matter was issued.
+A ban on single-use plastic by several state governments and departments came into force in some parts of the country.

 Prime Minister Narendra Modi will declare India open defecation free on Wednesday evening on the occasion of Mahatma Gandhi’s 150th birth anniversary, PTI reported.
-The government’s ban on single-use plastic to combat pollution also came into force in some parts of the country even as the Centre clarified no new order on the matter was issued.
+A single-use plastic ban by several state governments and departments came into force in some parts of the country even as the Centre clarified no new order on the matter was issued.

 Several events were lined up in Delhi and Gujarat to mark Gandhi Jayanti.
 The prime minister visited Rajghat – the resting place of Gandhi – and paid floral tributes.
 He also paid tributes to former Prime Minister Lal Bahadur Shastri.